Technical Educator

 Static architecture, no mixed-content dependencies, restrictive security headers, responsive layout, and a repeatable project-entry format for future updates.

-I am focused on junior data analyst opportunities, practical AI workflows, and projects where clear communication, structured problem solving, and shipping discipline matter.
+I am focused on Technical Educator, Customer Education, AI Enablement, Developer Advocate, and bilingual EdTech opportunities where clear teaching, structured problem solving, and practical shipping discipline matter.